Easy Burrata Pasta With Burst Tomatoes

 - Fresh basil – Fresh herbs are a must in this dish!
 Add some chopped basil to the sauce and garnish your plate with whole leaves for a bright and beautiful flavor.

-How To Make Burrata Pasta
+How To Make Burrata Pasta With Burst Tomatoes

-- Boil the pasta.
-Cook the shells in a large pot of salted water according to the package directions.
+Step 1: Cook the shells in a large pot of salted water according to the package directions.

-- Deglaze and simmer.
-Add the white wine and scrape the bottom of the pan with a wooden spatula to release any burned-on bits of garlic, then lower the heat to a simmer.
+Step 3: Add the white wine and scrape the bottom of the pan with a wooden spatula to release any burned-on bits of garlic, then lower the heat to a simmer.
 Stir in the basil and salt and simmer until fragrant.

 Serving Suggestions

 - Easy weeknight dinner – Who says you need a special occasion to enjoy a fancy pasta dinner?
 We love that this recipe cooks in under 20 minutes.
 It’s perfect for weeknights when you want a little extra treat (because burrata ain’t cheap).
+Make it extra fancy with a side of freshly baked bread – we like to serve ours in this gorgeous olive wood bowl.

 Our burrata pasta with blistered tomatoes makes a delicious date night dinner for two.
 Grab a bottle of wine and a loaf of bread, and give this recipe a try next time you’re craving a fresh yet indulgent pasta dinner!

-Burrata Pasta With Blistered Tomatoes
+Easy Burrata Pasta With Burst Tomatoes

 Ingredients